 Overnight Parking: During the shuttle bus operating season, visitors who are exceptions to the shuttle bus and are backpacking may use the overnight hiker parking just outside the monument boundary.
 There is a 1/4 mile walk from there to the trailhead along a trail.
 Shuttle bus users should leave their vehicle at the shuttle bus parking area at Mammoth Mountain.
 There is no charge to park your vehicle overnight.
 Please do not leave any food or scented items in your vehicle when leaving it overnight.
 Lockers are available at Mammoth Mountain Main Lodge.
 After shuttle bus operation, backpackers may drive into the monument.
 There is no overnight parking in the Reds Meadow Valley or Devils Postpile after October 15.
 Backpackers need to arrange for a shuttle or taxi or be prepared to hike out.
 The road will not be plowed after October 15.

 Backpackers: If your trip starts while the shuttle bus is operational and ends after the shuttle bus season, please notify the staff at the Minaret Vista when you arrive.
 You will be able to drive into the valley.
 You must provide your wilderness permit as proof of your trip plan and must pay the standard amenity fee.

 REDS MEADOW SHUTTLE BUS

-During shuttle bus operating season (late-June to the Wednesday after Labor Day), visitors not meeting one of the exceptions must ride the shuttle bus.
+During shuttle bus operating season (June 14 to the Wednesday after Labor Day), visitors not meeting one of the exceptions must ride the shuttle bus.

 SEASONS AT DEVILS POSTPILE